kyuupichan/electrumx/docs/RPC-INTERFACE.rst

   ElectrumX initiates the socket close process for the passed sessions.
-Whilst most connections close quickly, it can take several minutes for Python to close some SSL connections down.
+Whilst most connections close quickly, it can take several minutes for Python to shut some SSL connections down.

 * **log**